14 Things Women Should Never Do Again

 It’s no secret that women have historically been sold a whole bunch of bullshit about how they have to be in the world in order to be either “enough”, or “not too much”.
 We’ve been socialized to do and believe things about what it takes and means to be a “good woman”.
 As a result, many of us have done some, if not all, of the following things at some point in our lives.
 In fact, we may still be engaging in some of them.

-So, all of us at She Explores Life put our heads together and came up with a list that we thing will improve the lives of all women, should you challenge yourself to tackle.
+So, the She Explores Life team (pretty much just Annette and Kelli) put our heads together and came up with a list that we thing will improve the lives of all women, should you challenge yourself to tackle.
 Here it is:

 14 Things Women Should Never Do Again